-The Working Parts of Life Insurance
+The Working Parts Of Life Insurance

 There are several components that are involved in life insurance.
 Some of these pieces will be dependent upon the type of life insurance policy that is being determined.
 The main types of life insurance include:

 - Universal Life – Universal life insurance also provides a savings component, along with a death benefit.
 Yet, while the cash value growth in a whole life insurance policy is guaranteed, the interest rate on the savings portion of a universal life insurance policy can fluctuate.
-In addition, policy holders who own universal life insurance also have more flexibility with regard to their premium payment.
+In addition, policyholders who own universal life insurance also have more flexibility with regard to their premium payment.

-Prior to purchasing a life insurance policy, it is important to have a good understanding of the goals and needs that the policy should cover.
+You need a good understanding of the goals and needs that the policy should cover.
 This will help to pin down which type of policy – as well as how much coverage – will best fit the specific situation.

 Each kind of plan has different advantages that you’ll need to consider based on your needs and preferences.
 Our agents can help walk you through the decision process and help you decide which plan works best for you.